ministryofjustice/hmpps-arns-integrations-test-playwright-poc/performance/README.md

 ## Setup
-To run locally first install k6.
-The browser module is now included in the default install(https://github.com/grafana/k6) `brew install k6`
+To run locally first install [k6](https://github.com/grafana/k6).
+The browser module is now included in the default install.
+`brew install k6`

 To run the tests head/headless you will need chromium installed - to install chromium run